Updated June 1, 2023

 Unix is an operating system.
-It supports multi-tasking and multi-user functionality.
+It supports multitasking and multi-user functionality.
 Unix is most widely used in all forms of computing systems such as desktop, laptop, and servers.
 On Unix, there is a Graphical user interface similar to windows that support easy navigation and support environment.
-With GUI, using a Unix based system is easy but still one should know the Unix commands for the cases where a GUI is not available such as telnet session.
+Using a Unix-based system with GUI is easy, but one should still know the Unix commands for cases where a GUI is unavailable, such as a telnet session.

 - shell and

 In this article, we shall discuss some of the important Uses: